School Committee - October 11, 2023

 All right.

-Then you wouldn't have heard my chuckle.
+Uh, um, Sorry, I shouldn't have, then you wouldn't have heard my chuckle.

-No, it's OK.
+No, it's okay.

-I think we should table this, so no.
+Um, I think we should table this.

-Point as to what to do here.
+I'm point as to what to do here.
+Uh, I guess we'll take the vote.
+Shauna?

 Can I ask a question?